|Deities||Arcana, Rioch Tetrax|

 Mîmig-Khâla grew from mining and trading with the friendlier natives.
 Centuries of mining left the surrounding mountains pockmarked and honeycombed with long passages, abandoned chambers, cavernous tunnels and paths leading into the subterranean reaches.
 The friendlier natives are certain groups of orcs, goblins, ogres, and even some stone giants.

 Around 1200 HE, Mîmig-Khâla faced a resource and population problem.
 At great hazard, they sent expeditions to the island's ruins.
 Beneath Felth, in her subterranean port, they discovered two ancient Lith-Crillion vessels.
 The city's elders put these submersibles, the Âni-Nâthil, to use on similar lines to the Lith-Crillion that built them, using them to establish settlements on distant shores.
 Lacking the command and control apparatus of the Lith-Crillion, the largely Mezrack populated holds soon became self-governing; or swallowed by forces around them.
 In 298, Mîmig-Khâla settlers went to the Karnegmoth Region, founding the settlement Agibandal.
-Five decades later, on 26 Prey 346, another group founded Ilbaragûn inland of Brucrumus's eastern coasts.
+Five decades later, on 26 Artifice 346, another group founded Ilbaragûn inland of Brucrumus's eastern coasts.

 In 1826, Mîmig-Khâla was infiltrated by agents of Rioch Tetrax.
 These were yakfolk, masters of the arcane, and masters of causing dissension and invading the bodies of their foes.
 After taking control of the city's key leaders, a five month civil war ensued.
 While this was gripping the populace, the city was besieged by ogres, goblins, and stone giant mercenaries out of Gulvar Reif.
 This had the effect of unifying the city, the scheme all-along, leaving a powerful yakfolk arch-mage named Besorth to become the overall commander.
 Once in command, he ordered the gates of the city opened to the attackers, letting them do the dirty work of eliminating his foes.